 Kindred Arts & Culture is an emergent arts organization in Northern Kentucky devoted to leveraging local creative, critical, and visionary thinking into artistic initiatives for positive social change.
 We believe abundant, accessible, equitable creative opportunities in our community will facilitate more deeply interconnected relationships across difference, as well as greater social, emotional, and economic resilience.
 We facilitate the conditions needed for artistic growth, professional development, community building, and cultural organizing.

 Summer 2018: June 28–August 19, 2018

 Make Someone’s Day was a dynamic creative initiative, featuring a community art studio and a weekly series of creative workshops.
 Located at Findlay Market, this social art project gathered overlapping and intersecting communities around collaborative gestures of appreciation and empathy creating opportunities for personal enrichment, new connections, and shared experiences.
 Our project invited participants to nominate Greater Cincinnati locals to be honored with handmade porcelain flower arrangements.
 We then offered visitors the opportunity to get their hands dirty by helping us create porcelain flowers for honorees in our community studio.
-Weekly creative workshops were led in partnership by local businesses, nonprofits, and artists.
+Weekly creative workshops were led in partnership with local businesses, nonprofits, and artists.
 We prioritized inclusive accessibility by offering participation in all activities, workshops and events free of charge.